RaghavSrivastava25/RaghavSrivastava25/README.md

 - am collaborating with a SURA project at IIT Delhi for StockBrain,
 - Looking for remote work opportunities.

-- 🌱 I’m currently learning abt Reinforcement Learning, Quantum Algorithms, Algorithmic trading and Mathematical Finance.
+- 🌱 I’m currently learning abt Machine Learning, Reinforcement Learning, DSA, SQL and Math & Stats for finance.

 - 👯 I’m looking to collaborate on solutions with the potential to create impact.